NRCan-IETS-CE-O-HBC/HTAP-projects/PCF-1617-impact-assessment/documentaton.md

 ## Proposed Requirements for a tiered energy code

 PCF 1617 proposes five energy tiers.
-The lowest tier — tier 1— aligns with the minimum requirements of NBC 9.36.
+The lowest tier aligns with the minimum requirements of NBC 9.36.
 Each of the subsequent tiers sets forward performance requirements

-1. *Airtightness levels:* - specific air-tightness targets that must be verified through a blower-door test.
+1. *Airtightness levels:* specific air-tightness targets that must be verified through a blower-door test.
 2. *Envelope performance improvement:*Energy efficiency savings that must be achieved through envelope improvements alone (air-tightness, insulation, glazing, solar design), and demonstrated through performance modelling.
 3. *Overall Performance improvement:* Energy efficiency savings that must be achieved through envelope and mechanical system improvements (excluding renewable energy systems), and demonstrated through performance modelling.